jiaweihuang22/cse15l-lab-reports/Lab1.md

 9. Step 9: Look up your CSE 15L account from https://sdacs.ucsd.edu/~icc/index.php
 10. Step 10: Find your account by typing your Last Name and Student ID and then click Submit
 11. Step 11: Click on the Account Name that start with cs15l and reset the password
-12. Step 12: Go back to VS code and type "ssh cs15lsp23zz@ieng6.ucsd.edu" in the Git Bash terminal
+12. Step 12: Go back to VS code and type "`ssh` cs15lsp23zz@ieng6.ucsd.edu" in the Git Bash terminal
 13. Step 13: The terminal will print out a message and ask "Are you sure you want to continue coneecting(yes/no)
 14. Step 14: Type yes
 15. Step 15: The terminal will prompt you to enter the password, enter the password that you just made